About Casimir & Inanimate Objects

 Modeling paste is a thick liquid that will dry into a chalky, rock like material.
 It’s useful for some quick fixes and fills, but fairly difficult to use otherwise.
 Usually available at most art stores near the acrylic paints.

-Matte gel medium is a clear paint-like material, used in conjunction with various acrylic paint techniques.
+Matte gel medium is acrylic paint without pigment.
 For my purposes, I use it as an adhesive for applying emblems that I’ve printed.

 This is known as decoupage, and there are a number of ways to go about this.
 (There are also many other customizers out there who are higher authorities on this subject.)
 In general, you’ll want to apply some of the gel medium to the back of the paper emblem, and some to the target area of the figure.
 Apply the emblem, and then use the brush to smooth out the excess gel medium along the edges.
-You can even brush the gel medium over the emblem, so as to seal it.
-This action along the edges also helps to smooth out the “seam” of the emblem, allowing it to appear as though it were printed directly on the figure.
-One warning: Don’t smear too much if your emblems were made on an ink-jet printer.
-I’ve smeared many a super-hero symbol this way.
-(Laser printed emblems won’t smear.)
-If you do use ink-jet printed emblems, try spraying them with Testor’s Dull Cote or some other fixative before applying to the figure with matte gel.
-That will cut down on the smearing.
+You can even brush the gel medium over the emblem, so as to help the paper conform to the body shape underneath.

 Styrene is a type of plastic, most commonly found in model kits.
 It’s also available in raw sheets, rods, and tubes, in various sizes and textures.
 Styrene can usually be found in hobby shops.